-Her Dad Came to Her Birthday Party.
-Then He Killed Her Family.
+Carnage at New York girl’s 9th birthday party claims her family

 Barzey was an administrative manager for the city’s public hospital system, according to her LinkedIn page.
 Her oldest daughter, Solei Spears, was a student at Baruch College.

-“It’s sad because the girl lost her parents,” said Denessa Temple, 45, who lived down the hall from the family.
-“And you don’t know if she has any relatives.
-She’s going to be traumatized for the rest of her life.”

-Another neighbor, Mariame Diop, 14, said that she didn’t hear gunshots the night of the shooting.
+A neighbor, Mariame Diop, 14, said that she didn’t hear gunshots the night of the shooting.
 She also said she was not familiar with the girl and her family and that she was shocked by the violence.

 “There are some shootings that go around in the area, but nothing happened this big in the building before,” she said.